 I didn’t have time to argue, so I followed instructions.
 Need a way to avoid people, not find more.
 It was the wrong time in the morning to expect to hide in a subdivision.

 I switched my attention to my internal battery.
 I had twenty seven minutes at current rates.
 Christ, super-strength mode eat so much juice.
-I needed it, however; it meant the difference between 40 kph and 70 kph.
+I needed it, however; it meant the difference between 40 kph and 70 kph foot speed.

 I reacted to a proximity alert before my conscious mind realized I got one, and even then I barely avoided a solid black sword to the face.
 “Gotta hand it to you, jackass, you’re good.”

 The woman who’d been chasing me had to have come through the wall, there was no other explanation.
 Black mist swirled around her, clinging to her like like black paint.
 My scanner identified some cloth below, civilian material rather than police or costume wear.
 I had to assume she relied on her power to protect her from injury, instead of armor.

 What bits of skin were visible around her face revealed a copper skin tone and youthful features.
 If she’s older than twenty five, she had a power that makes her look younger.

 Her sword looked like steel, but the way Imbued worked that meant nothing.
 She launched forward, her body and weapon becoming solid black yet again.
 I moved back, unable to spot an opening in her defense.

 “You sound like my ex.”
 I avoided a couple more expertly timed swipes.
 She’s not pressing the attack, just trying to keep me off balanced.
 I wasn’t sure if she could get through my defenses, but I wasn’t ready to test it the hard way.
 Let’s see.
 Superhuman speed, teleports or walks through walls, has a longsword and knows how to use it.
 Isn’t Canada supposed to have stricter laws about weapons than the ‘states?